The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 BT Local Business was established as a business model in 2002 with great success.
 The company currently partners with 34 franchised local branches across the country.

-As a BT Local Business franchise, each franchisee will have access to a wide ranging portfolio of business solutions that can be sold to customers regardless of their budget.
-BT is constantly expanding and improving its range of products, including broadband, cloud-based and on-premises phone systems, mobile phones and networking services.
+As a BT Local Business franchise, each franchisee will have access to a wide-ranging portfolio of business solutions that can be sold to customers regardless of their budget.
+BT is constantly expanding and improving its range of products, including broadband, cloud-based and on-premises phone systems, enterprise software, mobile phones and networking services.

-BT Local Business believes that SMEs prefer to deal with small, local business as they face the same challenges as their customers and understand the same opportunities.
-The BT Local Business franchisee and their team will be able to provide them with the right technology to take their business to the next level.
+BT Local Business has a marketing strategy that SMEs, sole traders and startup businesses prefer to deal with small, local businesses as they face the same challenges as their customers and understand the same opportunities.
+The BT Local Business franchisee and their team will be able to provide them with the right technology to take their business performance to the next level be it a few tweaks for a specific business opportunity or a whole digital transformation.

 Funding of up to 70 per cent is available from third parties.